rosie2t/image-processing-octave-1/README.md

 │   │-- DCT.m
 │   │-- RDCT.m

-🚀 How to Run the Code
+🚀 How to Run the Code:
 Prerequisites
 Install GNU Octave or use the online version!

-📜 Report
+📜 Report:
 The full Transformations, Optimization, and Segmentation Report is included in this repository.

-🤝 Contributing
+🤝 Contributing:
 This project is for educational purposes.
 If you use this code, please provide attribution.

 Author: Rosie Manoli